anugowda2/Knowledge_Base_Agent/README.md

 **Knowledge_Base_Agent** is a PDF-based Knowledge Retrieval Agent that ingests one or more PDF documents, converts them into overlapping text chunks, builds local semantic embeddings (HuggingFace sentence-transformers), and serves a Streamlit UI for evidence-based question answering.

-The agent returns **extractive, document-grounded answers** (it shows the exact chunks used to answer).
-This version is **fully offline / free** — it does not require the OpenAI API.

 ---

 ## Features & limitations